syncfusion-content/javascript-docs/js/TreeGrid/Services.md

 <td>
 Document</td><td>
 Object</td><td>
-It specifies in case of multiple exporting, in which document the file export should append, it holds the internally stored pdf files which is exported previously.</td></tr>
+It specifies in case of multiple exporting, in which document the file export should append, it holds the internally stored PDF files which is exported previously.</td></tr>
 <tr>
 <td>
 exportToFile </td><td>